 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other than in our capacity as auditor we have no relationship with, or interests in, Counties Power Consumer Trust and its subsidiary.
+Other than in our capacity as auditor we have no relationship with, or interests in, Counties Power Consumer Trust or its subsidiaries.

 Other information